Borthwick Castle, Scottish Borders

 Borthwick Castle, Scottish Borders was a 16th-century L-plan tower house, about 1 mi north west of Duns, Scottish Borders, Scotland.

 History

-The property belonged to the Cockburns.
+The property belonged to the Clan Cockburn.
 It was destroyed by quarrying, having become ruinous, after 1970, although it had been excavated before demolition.
 Near the site stands a commemorative stone.

 It is thought that it was a watchtower and small residence, rather than a place of strength.

 Structure

 Borthwick Castle had a courtyard surrounding the 16th-century buildings and a later house.
 There was a corbelled-out stair-tower in the re-entrant angle of the L-plan tower.
 The vaulted basement had a scale-and-platt staircase to the first floor.

 The tower’s dimension were about 17 m by 11 m, with walls 2.4 m.
 Apart from narrow brick in the fireplace and window openings the building was constructed from mortared stone.